 Trigger sensors have the ability to change the kind of physical condition that it considers an Aware message.
 By default, this is Aware on Open/Motion/Water/etc. However, you can configure the Aware State to be Aware on Closed/No Motion/No Water/etc., or State Change.
 If you configure the sensor to be Aware on State Change, this means all readings where the sensor goes from reading one state to another (example, Open ?
 Closed or Closed ?
 Open), the sensor will enter it’s Aware State on the readings where the state has changed.
 That reading will therefore be transmitted from the gateway to the iMonnit Online portal immediately when it is received by the gateway.

-Since Aware readings are essentially transmitted from sensors to the iMonnit software when the event occurs, but non-Aware readings are queued by the gateway and delivered on the gateway’s Heartbeat, there can be a delay when a non-Aware even occurs and when a corresponding Action is triggered.
+Since Aware readings are essentially transmitted from sensors to the iMonnit software when the event occurs, but non-Aware readings are queued by the gateway and delivered on the gateway’s Heartbeat, there can be a delay when a non-Aware even occurs and when a corresponding Rule is triggered.

 For example, consider an Open/Close sensor which has the default Enter Aware on: Open configuration.
 This means that any time the sensor has an Open reading, it is an Aware reading, and therefore shows in the iMonnit software immediately when the “open” event is detected.
 On the other hand, when the sensor detects a “closed” event, that reading is not Aware, and is transmitted by the sensor to the gateway, and the gateway queues the reading for delivery on the gateway’s Heartbeat as demonstrated in the timeline below.